Bucking

 Bucking is a movement performed by an animal in which it lowers its head and raises its hindquarters into the air while kicking out with the hind legs.
 It is most commonly seen in herbivores such as equines, cattle, deer, goats, and sheep.
 Most research on this behavior has been directed towards horses and cattle.

-Bucking can vary in intensity from the animals’ slight elevation of both hind legs, to lowering their head between their front legs, arching their back, and kicking out several times.
-Originally, it was predominantly an anti-predator and play behavior, but with domestication, it is now also a behavioral issue in riding horses, and a desired behavior in bucking bulls.
-If powerful, it may unseat a rider enough to fall off.
-Bucking, in some cases, may have consequences for serious injury to animal and rider.
+Bucking can vary in intensity from the animals' slight elevation of both hind legs, to lowering their head between their front legs, arching their back, and kicking out several times.
+Originally, it was predominantly an anti-predator and play behavior, but with domestication, it is now also a behavioral issue in riding horses, and a desired behavior in bucking horses and bulls.
+If powerful, it may unseat or even throw off a rider, and can seriously injure either animal, rider, or both.

 Reasons for bucking

 Bucking, though a potentially dangerous disobedience when under saddle, is a natural aspect of horse behavior.
 Bucking is used by animals for several reasons.
 In the wild, it can be used as a defense mechanism against predators such as mountain lions that attack by leaping on the animal’s back.
 By performing this behaviour, the animal throws a predator from its back.
 It can also be used as a mechanism of play and territorial herd defense.

 For a human to safely ride a horse, the horse has to be desensitized to the presence of something on its back and also learn not to kick out with both hind legs while under saddle.
 Nonetheless, because the instinct is always there, bucking can still occur for a number of reasons: